 If you are new to ITAA, you may be wondering whether you are an internet and technology addict.
 We have several questionnaires that can help you identify whether you fit with many of the common patterns and symptoms experienced by other internet and technology addicts:

-Compulsive internet and technology use is a condition that strikes both adults and children, sometimes at a young age and sometimes later in life.
+Internet and technology addiction is a condition that can affect both adults and children, sometimes at a young age and sometimes later in life.
 Like other addictions, it does not discriminate based on age, educational level, race or ethnicity.
 By damaging our potential, sense of self, and quality of life, our addiction can impair our lives; and by contributing to depression, suicidal tendencies, and other mental health issues, our addiction can be life-threatening.
 If you feel you may be an addict, we encourage you to seek help and draw on the resources and experience of our fellowship.